Notice: Disposal Site

 You are invited to participate and provide input on the Township of O’Connor’s Draft Official Plan and Zoning By-law

-The Township of O’Connor invites you to become engaged in planning for the Township’s future by participating in the upcoming Public Open House.
-The purpose of the Public Open House is to present, review and receive input on changes to the Township’s Draft Official Plan and Zoning By-law.
+The Township of O’Connor invites you to become engaged in planning for the Township’s future.
+On June 25, 2016 the Township hosted an Public Open House to present, review and receive input on changes to the Township’s Draft Official Plan and Zoning By-law.
 The Official Plan provides the overall policy direction for development in the municipality, and the Zoning By-law implements the policies through regulations.
-These documents will apply to the entire municipality.
+These documents apply to the entire municipality.

-The Open House is the first public consultation event of the review process.
-There will be additional opportunities for input at later stages of the process.
+The Open House was the first public consultation event of the review process, however there will be additional opportunities for input at later stages of the process.

 If you wish to be notified of the adoption of the proposed official plan, or of the refusal of a request to amend the official plan, you must make a written request to the Township of O’Connor.